department-of-veterans-affairs/vets-design-system-documentation/src/_components/list.md

 ## Usage

-<a class="vads-c-action-link--blue" href="https://designsystem.digital.gov/components/breadcrumb/">Refer to the U.S. Web Design System for usage guidance</a>
+<a class="vads-c-action-link--blue" href="https://designsystem.digital.gov/components/list/">Refer to the U.S. Web Design System for usage guidance</a>

 ### Additional guidance for VA

 ### How this component works

 * **Use square list-item-type for unordered lists.** The square list item type is preferred.
+* **Two or more items.** Lists with 2 or more items are acceptable.

 ### Choosing between variations